Namaste Symbol Of Honor And Grace – What This Yogi Term Truly Means

 ⬇Click below to explore the best online yoga teacher training certification courses to join now⬇

-The Namaste gesture begins with hands in prayer at the heart chakra level or at the crown chakra level directly in front of the third eye.
-From there a slow bow with eyes closed communicates the symbolism of Namaste and brings the mind to stillness.
+The Namaste gesture is a mudra known as Namaskar or Anjali Mudra and begins with hands in prayer at the heart chakra level or the crown chakra level directly in front of the third eye.
+From there, a slow bow with eyes closed communicates the symbolic nature of Namaste.

 The Namaste symbol in yoga